org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 managed laptops to be used by sales employees to access customer
 databases:

-> Allow sales employees with managed laptops to access customer databases.
+> `Allow sales employees with managed laptops to access customer databases.`

 In this example employees, laptops, and databases have been defined as classes of users, endpoints and services, respectively (How this happens is described in section 3.5).
-The words sales, managed, and customer are tags.
-For the permission to apply, the user would need to have to have attribute tag sales, the laptop would need to have tag managed, and the service would need to have tag customer.
+The words `sales`, `managed`, and `customer` are tags.
+For the permission to apply, the user would need to have to have attribute tag `sales`, the laptop would need to have tag `managed`, and the service would need to have tag `customer`.
 The class definition would also specify various required attributes, which would need to be present for the permission to apply.

-Notice that the relationship of the users to the laptop they are using is expressed using the keyword with.
-It could also use the synonymous keyword on, which is sometimes more natural.
+Notice that the relationship of the users to the laptop they are using is expressed using the keyword `with`.
+It could also use the synonymous keyword `on`, which is sometimes more natural.

 This single statement may give permission to many different pairs of laptops and database services.
 If the permission depends only on the attributes of the users and not the devices they are using, it could be written like this:

-> Allow sales employees to access customer databases.
+> `Allow sales employees to access customer databases.`

 This statement allows any endpoint to access the service, as long as the user has the required attributes.

-If employees have a department attribute instead of a sales tag, the permission would be written differently.
+If employees have a `department` attribute instead of a `sales` tag, the permission would be written differently.
 In this case, permission could be expressed like this:

-> Allow department:sales employees with managed laptops to access customer databases.
+> `Allow department:sales employees with managed laptops to access customer databases.`

-An expression of the form \<name\>:\<value \> will match either a single-valued attribute with the specified value or a multi-valued attribute with a set of values that contains the specified value.
-So, in the above example, the permission will be granted to users that have a set of departments that includes sales.
+An expression of the form `<name>:<value>` will match either a single-valued attribute with the specified value or a multi-valued attribute with a set of values that contains the specified value.
+So, in the above example, the permission will be granted to users that have a set of departments that includes `sales`.

 In the examples above, the statements may give permission to access any number of services.
 It is sometimes useful to write a permission that allows access to a single named service.
 That can be expressed by using the name of the service and the permission statement, like this:

-> Allow HR employees to access Timesheet-database.
+> `Allow HR employees to access Timesheet-database.`

-In this example Timesheet-database is the name of a service, defined in the configuration description.
+In this example `Timesheet-database` is the name of a service, defined in the configuration description.
 By convention, proper names of services are capitalized, although this convention is not enforced by the compiler.

-The named Timesheet-database service might be provided by a load balancer that connects to a group of servers through the ZPRnet, in which case a permission statement would be needed to allow the load balancer to communicate with the servers that implement the service, like this:
+The named `Timesheet-database` service might be provided by a load balancer that connects to a group of servers through the ZPRnet, in which case a permission statement would be needed to allow the load balancer to communicate with the servers that implement the service, like this:

-> Allow cleared government users to access Timesheet-load-balancer.
+> `Allow cleared government users to access Timesheet-load-balancer.`
 >
-> Allow Timesheet-load-balancer to access providing:Timesheet-database servers.
+> `Allow Timesheet-load-balancer to access providing:Timesheet-database servers.`

 In other words, both the load balancer and the server endpoints must be separately permissioned.
-Because load balancers are such a common use case, ZPL allows both of these permissions to be specified in a single statement using the keyword through:
+Because load balancers are such a common use case, ZPL allows both of these permissions to be specified in a single statement using the keyword `through`:

-> Allow cleared government users to access providing:Timesheet-database
+> `Allow cleared government users to access providing:Timesheet-database servers through Timesheet-load-balancer.`
-> servers through Timesheet-load-balancer.

 ## Statements that Define New Classes

-The only classes that are predefined in ZPL are endpoints, users, services and servers (which are a sub-class of endpoints).
+The only classes that are predefined in ZPL are `endpoints`, `users`, `services`, and `servers` (which are a sub-class of endpoints).
 ZPL also allows new classes to be defined as variants of an existing class with additional attributes.
 For example, a user of type employee might be defined to be a user that has additional attributes:

-Define employee as a user with an ID-number, roles and optional tags full-time, part-time, and intern.
+> `Define employee as a user with an ID-number, roles and optional tags full-time, part-time, and intern.`

 There are several syntactic constructions illustrated in this statement.
 The statement uses the keywords a and an, which are ignored by the compiler and are included only for readability.
-The possible tags are listed after the keyword pair optional tags.
+The possible tags are listed after the keyword pair `optional tags`.

-Here is a statement that defines gateway as a service with a single-valued attribute named external-network-connection, with a value that specifies the network on the far side of the gateway:
+Here is a statement that defines `gateway` as a `service` with a single-valued attribute named `external-network-connection`, with a value that specifies the network on the far side of the gateway:

-Define gateway as a service with an external-network-connection.
+> `Define gateway as a service with an external-network-connection.`

 Any communication outside of the ZPR net would need to go through such a gateway, which might only be permissioned to access specific services.